Mutations

 externalId | String! | Yes | The manifest's external ID |

-Returns: OperationResponse (includes count — number of executions marked for cancellation)
+Returns: OperationResponse (includes count, the number of executions marked for cancellation)

 triggerGroup